kristian/litfass/README.md

 Before installing, [download and install Node.js](https://nodejs.org/en/download/).
 Node.js 12 is recommended.

-**Important Note:** An own native module ([display.cc](display.cc)) is used to determine all connected displays and their display coordinates, in order to start the browsers on each display.
+**Important Note:** An own native module ([displays.cc](displays.cc)) is used to determine all connected displays and their display coordinates, in order to start the browsers on each display.
 This module is currently *only* available for Windows.
 Thus this module will likely fail to install on any other OS!
 Please feel free to contribute and issue a PR on GitHub anytime.

 To run Litfaß, use the npx command: